Unfortunately, trustees and executors are not always reliable.

 In many instances, all that is needed to get a trustee or executor “back on track” is a little prodding.

 However, cases involved egregious misappropriation of assets by a trustee or executor seem to be on the rise.
 In such cases, swift and decisive action is needed to preserve the remaining estate assets and to recover assets which have already been misappropriated.

-If you are a beneficiary of a trust or estate and believe that the trustee or executor is not properly handling the administration, call us today to schedule a consultation with one of our attorneys.
+If you are a beneficiary of a trust or estate and believe that the trustee or executor is not properly handling the probate administration or trust administration, call us today to schedule a consultation with one of our estate law attorneys.